Here are our detailed Montclare Exmissions Results 2014-2017

 The specialists teach Art, Music, Movement, Library, Physical Education, and Yoga.
 All of our specialists have extensive experience in their field of practice.
 Children travel from their classrooms to the specialist classroom or appropriate gym.

 Classroom activities are typically centered on monthly themes.
 Each day is broken up into half-hour blocks.
 Classroom activities include circle time, choice time (various activities set up on tables as well as the option to explore dramatic play), snack time, cooking, free play, as well as projects that relate to the monthly themes.

-The focus of the twos’ preschool curriculum is social development and language development.
-Children go through separation from a parent or caregiver, and learn to attach to and trust their teachers.
-Slowly, the youngest children in our school, learn to be comfortable in the classroom, and start to develop friendships.
-Our young and middle twos come to school, two or three times a week, and our old twos come to school five mornings or five afternoons a week.
+The focus of the 2s preschool curriculum is social development and language development.
+Children go through the separation process from a parent or caregiver, and learn to attach to and trust their teachers.
+Slowly, the youngest children in our school, learn to be comfortable in the classroom and start to develop friendships.

-The focus of the threes’ preschool curriculum continues to be social and language development, but we add to that skill development.
-More time is spent in the threes’ classes working on letters and numbers, as well as visual and fine motor skills.
-The threes engage in projects related to letter of the week, and engage in a variety of puzzles and games.
+The focus of the 3s preschool curriculum continues to be social and language development with additional skill development.
+More time is spent in the classrooms working on pre-writing, letters, and numbers, as well as visual and fine motor skills.
+The 3s engage in projects related to “letter of the week” and engage in a variety of puzzles and games.